 The simplest way to remove messages from Kafka is to simply let them expire.
-By default, Kafka will keep data for two weeks, and you can tune this to arbitrarily large periods of time as required.
+By default, Kafka will keep data for two weeks, and you can tune this to an arbitrarily large (or small) period of time.
 There is also an Admin API that lets you delete messages explicitly if they are older than some specified time or offset.
-But what if we are keeping data in the log for a longer period of time, say for Event Sourcing architectures or as a source of truth?
-For this, you can make use of compacted topics, which allow messages to be explicitly deleted or replaced by key.
+But businesses increasingly want to leverage Kafka’s ability to keep data for longer periods of time, say for Event Sourcing architectures or as a source of truth.
+In such cases it’s important to understand how to make long lived data in Kafka GDPR compliant.
+For this, compacted topics are the tool of choice, as they allow messages to be explicitly deleted or replaced via their key.

 Data isn’t removed from compacted topics in the same way as in a relational database.
 Instead, Kafka uses a mechanism closer to those used by Cassandra and HBase where records are marked for removal then later deleted when the compaction process runs.
 Deleting a message from a compacted topic is as simple as writing a new message to the topic with the key you want to delete and a null value.
 When compaction runs the message will be deleted forever.

 //Create a record in a compacted topic in kafka

 //Mark that record for deletion when compaction runs

 If the key of the topic is something other than the CustomerId, then you need some process to map the two.
 For example, if you have a topic of Orders, then you need a mapping of Customer to OrderId held somewhere.
 Then, to ‘forget’ a customer, simply lookup their Orders and either explicitly delete them from Kafka, or alternatively redact any customer information they contain.
 You might roll this into a process of your own, or you might do it using Kafka Streams if you are so inclined.